Purvajainpj/Resume_Builder/README.md

 # Resume_Builder

-It is a Django Project.
+This is a Django Project.